 Easier approval with hard money lenders.

-Hard money lenders prefer borrowers who buy in an LLC’s name.
+Hard money lenders strongly prefer borrowers who buy in an LLC’s name.
 Your property and its clear title is a key element of the transaction.
 Another consideration is that hard money lenders do not issue consumer loans.
 A property purchased in an LLCs name is another confirmation that it’s a business transaction.

 Leave a Reply